-The effects of climate change may be highly significant in their breadth and magnitude and could affect a large number of firms operating in different sectors and geographies, leading to potential downstream effects to the financial system.

-There is a potential direct impact on banks and other financial institutions through their operations, as well as indirectly through customers and clients.
-Given this context and to support the Group's ambition to be a net zero bank by 2050, Climate Risk is a Principal Risk under Barclays' Enterprise Risk Management Framework ("ERMF").
-It manages the financial and operational risks of climate change.
+The effects of climate change may be highly significant in their breadth and magnitude, and could affect a large number of firms operating in different sectors and geographies, leading to potential downstream effects to the financial system.
+There is a potential direct impact on banks and other financial institutions through their operations, as well as indirectly through their customers and clients.
+Additionally, to support the Group's ambition to be a net zero bank by 2050, climate risk is a principal risk under Barclays' Enterprise Risk Management Framework.
+It manages the financial and operational risks of climate change.'

-Physical risks, such as acute weather events (e.g. cyclones, hurricanes and floods) and long-term climate pattern shifts (e.g. droughts, temperature and precipitation levels) can lead to damage to fixed assets, operational disruptions, changes in production outputs and increased costs.
-The potential impacts of physical risk events on the economy may include lower gross domestic product growth, higher unemployment, shortage of raw materials and products, supply chain disruptions, significant fluctuations in prices of assets (such as in the real estate sector) and shifting demands for goods and service.
-These factors could subsequently impact the business model and profitability of Barclays Bank Group and its clients by negatively impacting, among other things: (1) the creditworthiness of clients which may result in higher defaults, delinquencies, write-offs and impairment charges in Barclays Bank Group's portfolios; (2) the creditworthiness of the sovereigns of countries in which they occur.
-The deterioration in the credit ratings of sovereign bonds could affect their access to capital and their eligibility for inclusion in banks' liquidity buffers; and (3) the value of investments which the Barclays Bank Group holds.
+Physical risks, such as acute weather events (e.g. cyclones, hurricanes and floods) and long-term climate pattern shifts (e.g. droughts, temperature and precipitation levels) can lead to damages to fixed assets, operational disruptions, changes in production outputs and increased costs.
+The potential impacts of physical risk events on the economy may include lower GDP growth, higher unemployment, shortage of raw materials and products, supply chain disruptions. significant fluctuations in prices of assets (such as in the real estate sector) and shifting demands for goods and services.
+These factors could subsequently impact the business model and profitability of the Issuer and its clients by negatively impacting: (i) the creditworthiness of clients, which may result in higher defaults, delinquencies, write-off and impairment charges in the Issuer's portfolios; (ii) the creditworthiness of the sovereigns of countries in which they occur.
+The deterioration in the credit ratings of sovereign bonds could affect their access to capital and their eligibility for inclusion in banks' liquidity buffers; and (iii) the value of investments which the Issuer holds.

 A transition to a low-carbon economy requires policy and regulatory changes, new national and regional commitments, new technological innovations and changes to supply and demand systems within industries.
 The transition to a low-carbon economy may also trigger changes in consumer behaviour and market sentiment.
 This gives rise to transition risks from increased costs and reduced demand for the products and services of a company including early retirement and impairment of assets, or decreased revenue and profitability.

-Barclays Bank Group's clients that are more susceptible and exposed to these changes may face operational and financial difficulties which in turn may impact their creditworthiness.
-In addition, climate-related legal actions or investigations, may have material financial impacts on the Barclays Bank Group's clients, customers and counterparties (particularly in high carbon sectors).
-This in turn can increase credit risk within the Barclays Bank Group's portfolios (for further details on credit risk, refer to section "2.
-Credit risk" below).
+The Issuer's clients that are more susceptible and exposed to these changes may face operational and financial difficulties which in turn may impact their creditworthiness.
+In addition, climate and environment related legal actions or investigations may have material financial impacts on the Issuer's clients, customers and counterparties.
+This in turn can increase credit risk within the Issuer's portfolios (for further details on credit risk, refer to "2.
+Credit Risk" below.

-Both physical risk and transition risk factors have the potential to trigger large, sudden and negative price adjustments where climate risk has not yet been incorporated into prices, which could increase market risk in the Barclays Bank Group's portfolios.
-Fluctuations in markets and prices of assets in susceptible sectors or countries could drive losses to the value of the Barclays Bank Group's assets and liabilities.
+Both physical and transition risk factors have the potential to trigger large, sudden and negative price adjustments where climate risk has not yet been incorporated into prices, which could increase market risk in the Issuer's portfolios.
+Fluctuations in markets and prices of assets in susceptible sectors or countries could drive losses to the value of the Issuer's assets and liabilities.